kyan/kyan-jukebox-js/frontend/README.md

 $ yarn install
 ```

+### Deployment

+The client can be deployed to Github pages via:

+`$ yarn deploy`

+This will current deploy the branch you have checked out, and make it availble at: http://jukebox.kyan.com

 ### Development

 To start the client for local developmemt, you'll need to start the API that lives in this repo, and then run: